1989–90 Seattle SuperSonics season

 The 1989–90 Seattle SuperSonics season was the 22nd season for the Seattle SuperSonics in the National Basketball Association.
 It was the final season for Bernie Bickerstaff as head coach of the SuperSonics.

+Season summary

+Off-season

 In the 1989 NBA draft, the SuperSonics selected point guard Dana Barros out of Boston College with the 16th overall pick, and also selected power forward Shawn Kemp out of Trinity Valley Community College with the 17th overall pick.

-After winning two of their first three games of the regular season, the SuperSonics lost in a quintuple-overtime game on November 9, 1989, to the Milwaukee Bucks, 155–154 at the Bradley Center.
+Regular season

-The SuperSonics played around .500 basketball for the entire season, holding a 22–23 record at the All-Star break, and peaking late in the season at 34–32 before going 7–9 to end their season, as the team finished in fourth place in the Pacific Division with a 41–41 record, losing the eighth seed in the Western Conference to the Houston Rockets, who had the same record but were ahead after tie-breaks, as the SuperSonics did not qualify for the NBA playoffs.
+With the addition of Barros and Kemp, the SuperSonics played around .500 in winning percentage with a 7–7 start to the regular season.
+After an 18–16 start to the season, the team fell below .500 by posting a five-game losing streak in January, as the team later on held a 22–23 record at the All-Star break.
+The SuperSonics posted a five-game winning streak in February, which led to a 28–25 record as of February 25, 1990.
+However, the team played below .500 for the remainder of the season, and finished in fourth place in the Pacific Division with a 41–41 record; the SuperSonics lost the eighth seed in the Western Conference to the Houston Rockets, who finished with the same record, but were ahead after tie-breaks as the SuperSonics did not qualify for the NBA playoffs.

-Dale Ellis led the team in scoring averaging 23.5 points per game, but only played 55 games due to a collapsed lung, and broken ribs suffered from a car accident in January, while Xavier McDaniel averaged 21.3 points and 6.5 rebounds per game, and Derrick McKey provided the team with 15.7 points and 6.1 rebounds per game.
+Dale Ellis led the SuperSonics in scoring averaging 23.5 points per game, but only played 55 games due to a collapsed lung, and broken ribs suffered from a car accident in January, while Xavier McDaniel averaged 21.3 points and 6.5 rebounds per game, and Derrick McKey provided the team with 15.7 points and 6.1 rebounds per game.
 In addition, Sedale Threatt contributed 11.4 points per game, while Michael Cage averaged 9.7 points and 10.0 rebounds per game, and Barros contributed 9.7 points per game.
 Meanwhile, Kemp averaged 6.5 points and 4.3 rebounds per game, Nate McMillan provided with 6.4 points, 7.3 assists and 1.7 steals per game, and Olden Polynice provided with 4.6 points and 3.8 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Kemp participated in the NBA Slam Dunk Contest.
+The SuperSonics finished 26th in the NBA in home-game attendance, with an attendance of 473,277 at the Seattle Center Coliseum during the regular season, which was the second-lowest in the league.

+Notable highlights

+One notable highlight of the regular season occurred on November 9, 1989, in a road game against the Milwaukee Bucks at the Bradley Center; the SuperSonics lost to the Bucks in a quintuple-overtime game, 155–154.
+Ellis scored 53 points in 69 minutes, while McDaniel posted a double-double of 37 points and 13 rebounds in 68 minutes.

+Aftermath

-This was also McDaniel's final full season in Seattle, as he was traded midway through the following season to the Phoenix Suns.
+This was also McDaniel's final full season in Seattle, as he would be traded midway through the following season to the Phoenix Suns.